-Light-emitting diodes display is also a flat panel display that uses multiple LEDs as its source of light.
-It is named after the backlighting technology used in making it, which is, again, the light-emitting diodes.
+Light-emitting diodes display is also a flat panel display that uses multiple LEDs as its light source.
+It is named after the backlighting technology used to make it the light-emitting diodes.

 The development of LED panel screens is in conjunction with an LCD screen/monitor.
-The LED display also features liquid crystals that block and pass light, though it does not use a fluorescent lamp.
+The LED display also features liquid crystals that block and pass light, though not a fluorescent lamp.
 Instead, it uses extra small lights called LEDs as its light source.

 There are two backlighting methods used in LED screens.
 One is full-array backlighting, where LEDs are situated evenly across the entire screen panel; the other is Edge Lighting, where LEDs are placed only on the screen edges.

 LED displays have been around for over 50 years already, but what makes LEDs popular is when the white LEDs are developed.
-LEDs became a more preferred alternative as a source of light not only on screens but at home in general.
+LEDs became a preferred alternative as a source of light on screens and at home in general.

-They are now widely used in different signages, advertising screens, public vehicles, and they are even used as decorative lights for stage lighting, etc.
+They are now widely used in different signages, advertising screens, public vehicles, even decorative lights for stage lighting, etc.

 The LED display can produce sufficiently bright light that is detectable even if you put your screen outdoors under direct sunlight.